tshepang/blog-movies/content/movies/2014 movie review.rst

 In terms of **character development**, nothing beats `Enough Said`_.

-My **favorite character** is the charming China Doll in *Oz the Great and Powerful*; it's about as cute and lovable as the newborn baby in *Men In Black*.
+My **favorite character** is the adoptive father in `The Book Thief`_, played by Geoffrey Rush, who is as loving as any character I've seen in movies.
+He's followed by the charming China Doll in *Oz the Great and Powerful*, which is about as cute and lovable as characters get.

 villain